tanem/realtime-dashboard-server/README.md

 ## Unit test coverage

 [JSCoverage](http://siliconforks.com/jscoverage/) is used to add instrumentation to the JavaScript code, which is output to the `./lib-cov` directory.
-[Mocha's](http://visionmedia.github.io/mocha/) HTMLCov reporter then captures the necessary coverage information and generates a single-page HTML report.
+[Mocha's](http://visionmedia.github.io/mocha/) HTMLCov reporter captures the necessary coverage information and generates a single-page HTML report `./coverage.html`

-To generate and view the HTML coverage report:
+To generate the coverage report:

-    $ make test-cov && open coverage.html
+    $ make test-cov